Cognigy/Documentation/docs/insights/overview.md

 ## Dashboards

-Cognigy Insights is a new application that replaces the old and static analytics dashboard.
-Insights keeps track of the data of your customers while they interact with your virtual agents and makes that data available on a variety of new dashboards and new tools.

-Insights is a new application that co-exists side-by-side with Cognigy.AI and is tightly integrated into the Cognigy.AI product experience.
+Cognigy Insights co-exists side-by-side with Cognigy.AI and is tightly integrated with all of Cognigy's products.

-With Cognigy.AI 4.10.0, we improved our capabilities to create metrics to have custom metrics for each service.

-- Start with creating a new Agent or selecting an existing Agent in your Cognigy.AI.
+It features a variety of different dashboards and explorers to highlight different data types, which allow you to keep track of your customer's behaviour and the success of your AI agents.
+All of the collected data is also accessible through OData.

-- In order to switch to Cognigy Insights, open the sidebar menu in Cognigy.AI and click **Insights**.
-We have used this option prior to guiding users to our [Analytics](../ai/analyze/collecting-data.md) application.
+You can access Cognigy Insights, by opening the sidebar menu in Cognigy.AI and click on **Insights**, previously this had led to our [Analytics](../ai/analyze/collecting-data.md) application.
+In order to view the data correlating to a specific agent, you can select one from the dropdown menu in the upper left area.

 !!! note
     When you are in an agent-specific route in Cognigy.AI (Agent is selected), you should see Insights in the user menu pop-up.
 You can navigate to Insights of that Agent when you click on the menu item.